tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 indicating rejection of the semantic competitor.

-### Lexical competitors and individual differences
+### Lexical competitors and child-level predictors

 I asked whether offline child-level measures predicted sensitivity to the phonological and semantic competitors at age 3.
 I used children's